What you told us

-The survey is carried out in June and July each year and is now sent to our new Citizens’ Panel.
-The Panel consists of 2300 people and is designed to be representative of the adult population.
+The survey is carried out in May and June each year and is now sent to our Citizens’ Panel.
+The Panel consists of over 2,600 people and is designed to be representative of the adult population.
 The Panel enables us to consult communities about our performance.

 - Community Life which includes attitudes to, for example, community safety